67E9/Udemy_Docker_Kubernetes_Practical_Guide/S12VolumesKubernetes/kub-data-01-starting-setup/readme.md

 # volumes

 - are inside of pods
-- share the pod's lifecycle (will be remvoed with the pod)
+- share the pod's lifecycle (will be removed with the pod)
-- are implemtend in the yaml for a deployment
+- are implementend in the yaml for a deployment
 - there are many different types for different kinds of storage e.g.
     - emptyDir: only available withn one pod
     - hostPath: folder on host machien/node, available accross pods on the same node/machine